Losing Baby Teeth and Gaining Adult Teeth

 Losing baby teeth is an exciting part of growing up.
 Who doesn’t remember that first time you put a tooth under your pillow with the anticipation of getting something special from the tooth fairy?
 Although losing teeth is a normal part of growth and development, some parents may have questions or concerns with the process.
 How many teeth do they lose?
 When do they start losing teeth?
 Should I let them play with their wiggly teeth, or should they not touch them?
 Should I help them wiggle their teeth out?

-Timing of tooth eruption
+The timing of tooth eruption

 The average age that the first tooth is lost is around six years old.
-If your child’s primary (baby) teeth came into the mouth early then they will most likely lose them slightly early.
+If your child’s primary (baby) teeth come into the mouth early then they will most likely lose them slightly early.
 Conversely, if their primary teeth came in later than average then they will most likely be lost later.
-As a general rule most children lose their teeth starting from the midline (front of the mouth) and continue to lose teeth from the front to the back of the mouth.
+As a general rule, most children lose their teeth starting from the midline (front of the mouth) and continue to lose teeth from the front to the back of the mouth.
 An exception to this rule is the maxillary (upper) canine teeth which are usually lost after the first molars.
 Please see the chart below for a more detailed description of the timing of tooth loss.
 It is important to keep in mind that these are “average” ages for tooth loss and parents should not be concerned if their child loses teeth slightly ahead or behind these averages.
 Most patients will have lost all twenty of their primary teeth by the time they are thirteen years old.

 What to do with a wiggly tooth